 I know the importance of being counted.
 As a young rabbinical student, I spent a summer volunteering on a goat farm in northern Israel.
 On Shabbat morning I set off in search of a synagogue.
 My 30 minute journey took me past ancient ruins on a hillside overlooking the Jezreal valley, and beautiful vistas until I reached the paved roads of Yodfat.
-I entered the lone synagogue in the village to find nine men huddled around the ark reading the Torah.
-“Why didn’t they take the Torah out of the ark,” I wondered.
+I entered to the lone synagogue in the village to find nine men huddled around the ark reading the Torah.
+“Why are didn’t they take the Torah out of the ark,” I wondered.
 Soon someone saw me, turned to the others and yelled “Minyan!” with great joy.
 They then welcomed me with open arms.
 They dressed the Torah removed it from the ark, and began a full Torah service now that they had a complete minyan of ten Jews.

 In order to read the Torah out loud, Jewish tradition requires a minyan.
-A minyan is a group of ten adult Jews necessary to engage in certain prayers and rituals.
-The men at the synagogue were so excited because only nine men regularly attended services and when I arrived I was number ten – I completed the minyan.
+A minyan is a group of Ten adult Jews necessary certain prayers and rituals.
+The men at the synagogue were so excited because only nine men regularly attended services at and when I arrived I was number ten – I completed the minyan.
 It felt really good to be seen, to be counted, and to be included in their community.
 Knowing that I was essential to the minyan I now had an obligation to help form the minyan for as long as I was staying on that farm.